 Previous experience is not necessary since you will receive excellent training in negotiation and communication.

 To raise money for targeted needs such as student support or new building facilities.
-Over £240,000 was raised in the last campaign over June/July 2018, rising to a record-breaking £460,000 when longer pledges are taken into account.
-The gifts were pledged by 345 alumni including 157 gifts from first-time donors to the College.
+Over £220,000 was raised in the last campaign over June/July 2019, rising to well over £400,000 when longer pledges are taken into account.
+The gifts were pledged by 385 alumni including 111 gifts from first-time donors to the College.

 I had some fantastic conversations with alumni and learnt alot from them about the decisions they made after leaving the College.
 I received some wise career advice, which will stay with me as I begin applying for my first full-time position.
 Some of the conversations were so natural you could imagine talking to alumni over coffee.
 I really enjoyed finding out more about what it was like to study at Churchill specifically in the early days and experiences of alumni at College.

 I really enjoyed the relaxed and friendly atmosphere in the room, as it was such a nice, energetic team of people.
 I also enjoyed actually getting the donations, which felt really rewarding.